 CADD certificate programs may include some general education courses in communications, composition and mathematics.
 Most courses, though, focus on teaching students skills in CADD and related topics.
 Areas covered may include:

 Popular Career Options

 Graduates of CADD certificate programs are prepared to work in fields that involve drafting work.
 CADD professionals may work as:

 - Architectural drafters

-The U.S. Bureau of Labor Statistics (BLS) says that architectural and civil drafters earned a median annual wage of $47,870 in 2012 and should see a 3% job growth rate from 2010 to 2020, which is slower than average.
-During the same period, mechanical drafters are projected to experience average job growth; in 2012, the BLS listed a median annual salary of $50,360 for mechanical drafters, with the top 10% in the field making yearly wages of $78,960 or above.
+The U.S. Bureau of Labor Statistics (BLS) says that architectural and civil drafters earned a median annual wage of $47,870 in 2012 and should see a 1% job growth rate from 2012 to 2022.
+During the same period, mechanical drafters are projected to experience a five percent decline in jobs; in 2012, the BLS listed a median annual salary of $50,360 for mechanical drafters, with the top 10% in the field making yearly wages of $78,960 or above.